gilado/postfix-oauth2-dkim/README.md

 ## About This Guide

-The complete installation is non-trivial.
 This guide documents the full setup process as a reference for future reinstallation.